enkidevs/curriculum/sql/ddl/data-types/sql-string-data-types.md

 ### CHAR(n)

-The fixed-size string data types, which always takes up the number of bytes required to store a string of length `n`[1].
+The fixed-size string data types always take up the number of bytes required to store a string of length `n`[1].
 In case the string has less than `n` characters, it will be padded with spaces.
 If a longer string is inserted, the excess characters are truncated.

-Use `CHAR` whenever you know the fields would be up a certain length.
-For example, you can have the 2-letter (International Organization for Standardization - ISO) or 3-letter (United Nations) country codes: `US/USA`, `GB/GBR`, `RU/RUS`, `DE/DEU`, etc. Whichever you were to choose, the space required to store them is always 2 or 3 bytes.
+Use `CHAR` whenever you know the length of the inputted values.
+For example, you can have the 2-letter (International Organization for Standardization - ISO) or 3-letter (United Nations) country codes: `US/USA`, `GB/GBR`, `RU/RUS`, `DE/DEU`, etc. Whichever you choose, the required space to store them is always 2 or 3 bytes.

 ### VARCHAR(n)